a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 "Now, you better get it through your heads that there's gonna be none of that," MacDonald said, sternly.
 "Nobody's gonna use any more force than is absolutely necessary."

-"Aw, come on, Mac," one of the laughers piped in.
+"Aw, come on, Mac," one of the jokers piped up.
 "You're a dad, right?
-You don't want these sickos goin' after your kids, do you?"
+You don't want these freaks goin' after your kids, do you?"

 Pete could feel the hair on the back of his neck stand up.
 In his pockets he clenched his fists until his knuckles were white.
 If there was anyone around here who deserved to lose a few teeth…

 "Alright, listen!"
-Mac rolled his eyes, interrupting the chatter that was starting up again.
-"Now these people might be criminals, but that doesn't give any of us an excuse to be, too.
+Mac spoke sharply, interrupting the chatter that was starting up again.
+"Now these people might be criminals, but that doesn't give any of us an excuse to be criminals, too.
 If we catch anyone using excessive force, you'll be put in front of a review board just like you would in any other situation.
 Got it?"

-"'Catch' being the key word," was the reply.
+"'Catch' being the key word," came the reply from somewhere in the back.

 At this, Mac snapped.
 Watching his face redden and jaw clench at the comment, Pete couldn't help but be humbled.